webpack/webpack/examples/README.md

 ## require.resolve

-example demonstrating to cache clearing of modules with `require.resolve` and `require.cache`.
+example demonstrating how to cache clearing of modules with `require.resolve` and `require.cache`.

 ## require.context

-example demonstrating to automatic creation of contexts when using variables in `require`.
+example demonstrating automatic creation of contexts when using variables in `require`.

 ## code-splitted-require.context